Eight Signs It's Time to Redesign Your Website

 5. Your content is outdated.

-Ensuring that website content is up-to-date may sound like an obvious objective, but when web experiences start to lag behind what’s going on in the organization, the impact can start to snowball.
-Quickly, it’s not just the content that’s out of date, but the branding, the messaging, and the overall tone might all fall out of alignment -- not to mention lost SEO opportunities.
-While a redesign can get a website in sync with the current organizational vision, migrating to the most up-to-date CMS ensures a framework for more easily making changes that keep your content up to date.
+Ensuring that website content is up-to-date may sound like an obvious objective, but too often, web content lags behind the latest initiatives.
+When that's the case, the impact can start to snowball.
+Quickly, it’s not just the content that’s out of date, but the branding, the messaging, and the overall tone might all fall out of alignment.
+That translates into diminished SEO and a general degradation of your brand.
+While a redesign is often the best approach to getting an organization's entire digital presence in sync with the current vision, migrating to the most up-to-date CMS ensures a framework for easily updating content moving forward.

 6. You are increasingly suffering from “website envy.”